rwandi-ctf/rwandi-ctf.github.io/source/_posts/greyCTF2024/no-sql-injection.md

 |62	  |111110|+   |
 |63	  |111111|/   |

 As we can see from the diagram above, every 3 characters of the input/every 4 characters of the output are effectively independent from each other.
-So when we flip a letter in the base64 output, we will only affect each individual block of 3
+So when we flip a letter in the base64 output, we will <u>**only affect each individual block of 3**</u>

 ## Flipping cases